 - Control: Family law cases are not “over” until the children turn 18, so voluntary compliance is important, or else the parents will be in and out of court for many years to come.
 Because mediation gives the parties more control over the outcome, voluntary compliance is usually a little higher.

 If the case does not settle, litigation resumes.

 Collaborative law is different than mediation in that it involves the use of attorneys.
 Only about 2 percent of divorce cases involve this radical non-litigation alternative, but in specific kinds of cases, collaborative law may be worth a look.
 One one level, collaborative law is a lot like mediation, because the parties control the outcome as opposed to a judge or jury.
 But there are some significant differences:

 - If mediation fails, the litigation process continues forward.
 But if collaborative law fails, the parties must start over with new lawyers.

 - There is no third party in collaborative law proceedings.
 Instead, specially-trained family law attorneys help the parties negotiate a settlement.
 If outside experts are needed, the parties choose one person, split the cost, and agree to abide by that person’s opinion.

 - Mediation is a one-time deal and the dispute may or may not be settled; in collaborative law, the parties meet once a month for as long as it takes to resolve the case.

 Collaborative law is usually only successful if the parties are willing to sacrifice some of their own short-term goals to further the long-term interests of other family members, and that aspect probably explains why so few people choose this method over traditional litigation.

 A litigation alternative may be in everyone’s best interests.
-For a free consultation with an experienced family law attorney in Los Angeles, contact Berenji & Associates.
+For a free case evaluation with an experienced family law attorney in Los Angeles, contact Berenji & Associates.
 Our lawyers are ready to stand up for your legal and financial rights.